isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-01-06-post-claudius-henry-thomsen-a-pioneer-in-malay-printing.md

 The title and date of the first publication printed in Singapore cannot be ascertained.
 Milton mentioned an early attempt at printing a periodical and an exposition of the Book of Genesis in Chinese in a letter to George Burder, treasurer and secretary of the LMS, dated 23 September 1822.
 He also had plans to print pamphlets and later the New Testament in Siamese.
 However, no mention is subsequently made of these publications and so it is assumed that they were never completed.[^24] Academic Leona O’Sullivan holds the view that printing in Singapore began with the publication of Raffles’ Proclamation of 2 December 1822,[^25] while Bastin records that it is Raffles’ Proclamation of 1 January 1823.[^26]

 The Mission Press under Thomsen published not only government resources, but also various Christian tracts and bibles as well as school textbooks.
 While in Malacca, Thomsen had instructed Munshi Abdullah to create a Malay word list to which he would supply the English translations.
 Keen to learn English, Abdullah produced 2,000 words after a month’s work.
-This wordlist was published as A Vocabulary of the English and Malayan Languages in Malacca in 1820, and it likely became the first published vocabulary in Singapore when reprinted by Thomsen in 1827.[^27]
+This wordlist was published as *A Vocabulary of the English and Malayan Languages* in Malacca in 1820, and it likely became the first published vocabulary in Singapore when reprinted by Thomsen in 1827.[^27]

 Thomsen used the publication as a teaching tool at the Malay school in Malacca as well as to help improve his own Malay vocabulary.
 Additionally, Thomsen used the vocabularly as a framework to expand his knowledge of the Bugis language, with the third edition incorporating Bugis translations of the Malay words.
 This was one of the last publications Thomsen produced in Singapore but the Malay word-list continued to be published as late as 1860, long after his death.[^28]

 ![Alt text for image on Isomer site](/images/Vol-12-issue-4/claudius-henry-thomsen/4-claudies-henry-thomsen.jpg)
 <div style="background-color: white;">A group of Bugis men posing for a photograph below their house built on wooden stilts, c.1890s. <i>Courtesy of National Archives of Singapore.</i></div>

 Besides making initial inroads into Malay publishing, Thomsen stands as a forgotten pioneer of Bugis translated works.
-His interest in the Bugis language probably arose while he went onboard ships and boats to distribute Christian tracts during the trading season and noticed the influx of Bugis prahu, a small sailing boat used by the Bugis in the Malay Archipelago.
-Thomsen published his first Bugis tract in 1827 after having recruited a competent transcriber in Buginese for the publication of the material.[^29] Although the Bugis tracts were not considered good translations and he never quite achieved his dream of translating the Bible into Buginese, his English-Malay-Bugis Vocabulary (1833) and A Code of Bugis Maritime Laws (1832) are some of the earliest works in the Bugis language.
+His interest in the Bugis language probably arose while he went onboard ships and boats to distribute Christian tracts during the trading season and noticed the influx of Bugis *prahu*, a small sailing boat used by the Bugis in the Malay Archipelago.
+Thomsen published his first Bugis tract in 1827 after having recruited a competent transcriber in Buginese for the publication of the material.[^29] Although the Bugis tracts were not considered good translations and he never quite achieved his dream of translating the Bible into Buginese, h*is English-Malay-Bugis Vocabulary* (1833) and *A Code of Bugis Maritime Laws* (1832) are some of the earliest works in the Bugis language.

 Thomsen’s “crowning achievement”, however, as academic Ibrahim bin Ismail notes, was his translation of the New Testament into Malay based on the Calcutta edition.
 With the help of the Anglican padre Robert Burn, Thomsen devoted much of his time translating the work between 1830 and 1831.
 With funding from the British and Foreign Bible Society, he printed 1,500 copies of the publication in June 1831.[^30]